 The Seven Minutes is a steamy book written in 1969.
 To help with an upcoming election, a bookstore clerk is indicted for selling obscene material and most of the film centers about the ...
 See full summary »

 Tom Selleck is a member of the "Bunco" squad the squad in charge of nabbing con men, cheats, and swindlers.
 Most of their time is spent dealing with penny-ante street-corner crooks.
 But ...
 See full summary »

 James Robertson buys a painting depicting witches being burned at the stake, one of whom bears an uncanny resemblance to his wife, Chris.
 Chris, gradually taken over by the personality of ...
 See full summary »

 When she was raped, Ellen thought it was the worst thing to ever happen to her.
 What was worse was the treatment by the hospital staff, police and the court system when she reported it, and...
 See full summary »

 Lucas Tanner changes careers after a grievous personal tragedy, taking up teaching in suburban St. Louis.
 He approaches it in an idealistic fashion, rebeling against the rules that keep him from connecting to the students.

 Satan's bug, a deadly pathogen, is being developed in a secret Nazi laboratory underneath a vineyard in an occupied French village during WWII.
 A team of allied operatives must infiltrate ...
 See full summary »

 James Whitmore Jr.,

-Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego.
+Samuel "Sarge" Cavanaugh is a priest at the St. Aloysius Parish in San Diego, California.
 He is known as Sarge because of his police background of working for nine years as a homicide detective in the area in which he tries to help out with guidance to his parishioners in their struggle to cope with the problems of a metropolitan environment.
-Written by

 A cop turned priest, one of the great far-out premises